Best Xbox games for kids on Amazon

 Sold by Amazon

-Players create their own LEGO worlds and make them come to life in this fun brick-by-brick editor.
+Players create their own Lego worlds and make them come to life in this fun brick-by-brick editor.
 Players have complete freedom to build as they like, but the game provides premade characters, objects and structures.
 Hidden treasures can be found throughout.

 Sold by Amazon

 A fun game for the whole family, Just Dance has players follow the characters’ dance moves onscreen to get maximum points.
-This edition features 40 recent popular songs to dance along to.
+This edition features BTS songs and other pop tracks to dance along to.
 The game includes a month’s trial of Just Dance Unlimited, with access to more than 600 songs.

 Sold by Amazon